kalafut/brokenmold/hugo/content/post/2015-08-09-dvd-defense.md

 mocked as some vestige of a media age gone by, but I don't buy into that.
 There is convenience with streaming, but it's marginal.
 I can wait a day for a movie, and if there are multiple DVDs in the house then there will usually be no waiting ever.
 I'll even say there is an advantage to the DVD queue system: it reduces choice.
-Not of want to watch ever (something it increases about 10x for Netflix), but for right *now*.
+Not of what to watch ever (something it increases about 10x for Netflix), but for right *now*.
 My viewing time is limited, and I just as soon know that movies A, B and C are options tonight and that's it.
 Surfing around a list of mediocre choices the Netflix thinks I might like in wholly unappealing.